Fermentation Food Safety, What Irish Kitchens Must Know

 What the EHO Will Check

-If you can’t answer with documented evidence, you’re risking closure.
+If you can’t answer with documented evidence, you’re at risk of closure.

 Food safety inspector wearing protective clothing reviews documentation beside a production line of prepared food containers, with the word HACCP displayed above.